Basic workflow with no add-on ID (Manifest V2)

-Starting in Firefox 48, if your manifest.json does not contain an ID then the extension will be assigned a randomly-generated temporary ID when you install it in Firefox through
+If your manifest.json does not contain an ID then the extension will be assigned a randomly-generated temporary ID when you install it in Firefox through

 about:debugging.
 If you then reload the extension using the "Reload" button, the same ID will be used.
 If you then restart Firefox and load the add-on again, it will get a new ID.

 If you turn the extension into an

 .zip and install it through

 about:addons, it will not work.
 To have it work in this scenario, you will need to add in the

 Once you have finished developing the extension, you can package it and submit it to AMO for review and signing.
 If the packaged extension you upload does not contain an ID, AMO will generate one for you.
 It's only at this point that the add-on will be assigned a permanent ID, which will be embedded in the signed packaged extension.

 Even after this point, though, you don't generally have to deal with the ID at all.
 You can continue to develop the add-on without an ID, and when you want to update, upload the new version by visiting the add-on's AMO page.
 Because you are uploading the add-on through that page, AMO knows that this is an update to this particular add-on, even though it doesn't contain an ID.